microsoft/pxt/docs/extensions/getting-started/vscode.md

 You will need to get a [GitHub](https://github.com) account and create a GitHub repository.
 At this time, other repository hosting solutions (GitLab, Bitbucket, etc.) are not supported.

-Let's say you want to create a package called `banana` for target `TARGET`.
+Let's say you want to create an extension called `banana` for target `TARGET`.

 * **create** the repository in GitHub
 * **clone** the repository into `pxt-banana`